Sawmonabo/Portfolio/README.md

 <br />

 ### [Yahoo StockData API - REST API Using Java/SpringBoot/Maven/MonogDB](https://github.com/Sawmonabo/StockData)
-*  The application is able to fetch stock data on any ticker provided by the YahooFinance API, as well as, storing data to a MongoDB database.
+*  The application is able to fetch stock data from the YahooFinance API on any ticker provided by user input, as well as, storing data to a MongoDB database.
 *  In this application we used SpringBoot and Maven to help reduce boilerplate code and to use different dependiccies.
 *  Used a Full Stack solution to create a front-end application to the YahooFinance API and a back-end application using MongoDB to create a local data base.
 *  Integration of Service/Model/Application packages to provide clarity for class usage.